 if your speeds turn out to be slower than advertised (and they

 definitely will be), it'll still be faster than a miserably slow

 Check my area

 - Work with what you've got.
-Do everything you can to boost your internet speed using the tips in our guide and our free ebook [PDF].
+Do everything you can to boost your internet speed using the tips in our guide.

 - Check out wireless broadband - a kind of broadband delivered through the air using science, such as mobile broadband or a community wireless scheme.
 It's not ideal - you'll need decent signal, and download limits can be pretty low - but it's something.